 EH and the Puyallup Tribe of Indians (PTI) Fisheries Department have been collaborating to identify additional specific Chinook salmon enhancement projects that are the most feasible and productive in the near term with the resources available.

-To date, EH has provided maintenance of existing PTI rearing ponds on the upper Puyallup River and agreed to design and build a new rearing pond in 2019 for PTI on Ohop Creek, a Puyallup tributary.
+To date, EH has provided maintenance of existing PTI rearing ponds on the upper Puyallup River and agreed to design and build new rearing ponds on Electron's property for Chinook rearing in 2019.
 EH has also initiated an intent to work with PTI on a plan to rehabilitate the two existing PTI rearing ponds upstream of the Electron diversion, with all appropriate measures, for rearing Chinook.
 The rehabilitated ponds would be able to provide Chinook salmon rearing capacity by Spring 2020.

 The PTI and EH enhancement efforts are consistent with the Governor’s March 2018 Executive Order directing state agencies to take immediate action to help the struggling Orca population and establish the SRKW recovery task force.
 (Subsequently, the Task Force developed recommendations that resulted in a nearly $1.07 billion comprehensive Chinook and Orca recovery program, yet to be funded.
 Again, the number 1 recommendation being to increase Chinook abundance.)

 Hydropower projects are often well situated to participate in salmon enhancement programs.
 Although hydropower projects usually have license and regulatory requirements to minimize adverse impacts on salmon, they also have opportunities to go beyond mitigation and provide a net increase in Chinook population enhancement.
 The Electron project is one example of a hydropower project that can substantially enhance Chinook and Orca recovery with adequate public and agency support.